AdobeDocs/campaign-standard.it-IT/help/api/using/retrieving-privacy-data-files.md

 >[!CAUTION]
 >
->La [Servizio core Privacy](https://adobe.io/apis/cloudplatform/gdpr.html?lang=it) L&#39;integrazione è il metodo da utilizzare per tutte le richieste di accesso ed eliminazione.
-A partire dalla versione 19.4, l’utilizzo dell’API e dell’interfaccia di Campaign per le richieste di accesso ed eliminazione diventa obsoleto.
-Per ulteriori informazioni sulle funzioni obsolete e rimosse da Campaign Standard, consulta [questa pagina](../../rn/using/deprecated-features.md).
+>La [Servizio core Privacy](https://adobe.io/apis/cloudplatform/gdpr.html?lang=it) L&#39;integrazione è il metodo da utilizzare per tutte le richieste di accesso ed eliminazione. <!--Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
+For more on Campaign Standard deprecated and removed features, refer to [this page](../../rn/using/deprecated-features.md).-->

 Per recuperare il file contenente tutte le informazioni associate a un valore di riconciliazione, segui questa procedura in tre passaggi: